 Currently, the FDA, along with the Centers for Disease Control and Prevention (CDC) and other officials are looking closely at a number of people nationwide who have become ill due to a nasty strain of bacteria identified as Shiga toxin-producing E. coli.

 According to an article from the FDA, the investigation identified a link between some of those affected and raw dough made with flour produced at a Kansas City facility.
-(Learn more about the investigation and manufacturer’s voluntary recall).
 Such an outbreak serves as a stark reminder of why safe food handling and preparation is so important, and why eating raw dough or batter just isn’t worth the risk.

 “Bacteria, such as salmonella and E. coli. remain in foods such as eggs, flour, meats and other items, until they’ve been properly prepared before eating,” explains Lauren Larson, registered dietitian with Banner Health in Northern Colorado.
 “Heating these foods to temperatures high enough to kill bacteria is required.
 Follow directions on your food packages to ensure you are heating foods at the proper temperature for the proper amount of time.
 Even under-cooked foods pose a risk for bacteria.”